 So you're going to INBOUND 2018?
 For those of you who don't know what INBOUND is:

 HubSpot (an inbound marketing and sales platform that helps companies attract visitors, convert leads, and close customers) hosts the INBOUND conference.
 "INBOUND is a community of people who are passionate about marketing, selling, and delighting customers in an inbound way.
-Our annual event and year-round media platform inspire and educate hundreds of thousands of people so that they—and their businesses—can grow better."
+Our annual event and year-round media platform inspire and educate hundreds of thousands of people so they—and their businesses—can grow better."

 INBOUND is an investment: tickets, transportation, lodging, food, and coffee (oh, so much coffee) can rack up the bills (hopefully also frequent flier miles!).